South Korea charges 100 with corruption over nuclear scandal

 Asia's fourth largest economy has faced a series of shutdowns of nuclear reactors due to fake documents going back to late 2012.
 Of its 23 reactors, six remain offline, including three halted in May to replace cables supplied with bogus certificates.

-"We hope the so-called nuclear mafia style behaviour would be rooted out if strict investigations and law enforcement and system reforms continue," Kim Dong-yeon, a top government policy coordinator, told a news briefing.
+"We hope the so-called nuclear mafia style behavior would be rooted out if strict investigations and law enforcement and system reforms continue," Kim Dong-yeon, a top government policy coordinator, told a news briefing.

 Those indicated on Thursday include a vice president at Korea Electric Power Corp (KEPCO) and a former chief executive at Korea Hydro and Nuclear Power Co, who face bribery charges.
 The two were arrested as the scandal unfolded.